Robust Semantic Communications Against Semantic Noise: Framework of Robust Semantic Communications

 where $\textrm{sign}(x)=1$ for $x\geq 0$ and $\textrm{sign}(x)=-1$ for $x<0$.
 Then, the contaminated sample with semantic noise becomes $\mathbf{s}'_{i}=\mathbf{s}_{i}+\Delta \mathbf{s}_{i}$.
 To increase the impact of $\Delta \mathbf{s}_{i}$ on the system, we modify the FGSM into an iterative process,

 where $k$ denotes the iteration index and $\Pi$ is the projection operator.
-We select $\alpha = \dfrac{\epsilon}{K}$ to ensure that the noise power $\epsilon$ is uniformly allocated at each iteration and it guarantees the stability of the algorithm, where $K$ denotes the number of iterations.
+We select $\alpha$ satisfying $K\alpha >\epsilon$ to ensure that we can take full advantage of the noise power $\epsilon$, where $K$ denotes the number of iterations.